Mercy Chords | Duffy Guitar Lesson

 You got me begging.
 Eeeeh, eeeeh…

-The chords for Duffy‘s Mercy are much more complex than I used to think when I played it at seemingly every gig back in 2010.
+The chords for Duffy‘s Mercy are far more complex than I initially thought when I played it at nearly every gig back in 2010.

-At the time, I dismissed this as a blues-style tune in the key of G that I could play whatever I liked over.
+At the time, I considered it just a blues-style tune in the key of G, where I could improvise over it.

 Here’s a direct link to the TAB lesson: Mercy – Guitar Lesson with TAB.

-The TAB details how to play the chords you see above with lyrics, I finally got them right, what a shame no band is playing this awesome tune anymore!
+The TAB details how to play the chords alongside the lyrics.
+I finally got them right—it’s a shame no bands are playing this awesome tune anymore!

-I guess it is only of interest now for those who would like to study this blues/soul chord progression style that we’ve seen so many variations on since the ’60s.
-Can I Get A Witness comes to mind now as one of the first and then there are many, many more examples since.
+I suppose it’s mainly of interest now for those wanting to study this blues/soul chord progression style, which has seen countless variations since the ’60s.
+Can I Get A Witness comes to mind as one of the first examples, and there have been many more since.

-If you want to write a hit like Mercy yourself, you should probably look into exactly how Duffy/her producers did it.
+If you’re aiming to write a hit like Mercy, you should probably explore exactly how Duffy and her producers crafted it.

-The devil is in the detail as they say and to understand this world of chords, you need to dig deep by transcribing properly and comparing what you find to similar tunes, or, you could just let me do it for you!
+As the saying goes, “the devil is in the details.”
+To truly understand these chord progressions, you need to transcribe carefully and compare what you find to similar tunes—or you could let me do it for you!

-Having discovered how the TAB is hitting all these chord extensions, a chord chart is all you need.
+Once you grasp the TAB and its chord extensions, a simple chord chart is all you need.
 Here’s one I made for you.

 Mercy chord chart.